Which city is cheaper, Rome or Tallinn?

 Tallinn is popular with students.
 International students appreciate the vibrant atmosphere and the affordable options around town.

-Tallinn and Rome are similar when it comes to walkability.
+Tallinn and Rome are first-rate when it comes to walkability.

 It's very easy to get around on foot in Tallinn.
 The city is compact and easily explored on foot, particularly in the most touristy areas.